pgbouncer/pgbouncer/README.md

 	$ pgbouncer -unregservice config.ini

-To use Windows Event Log, set "syslog = 1" in config file.
+To use the Windows event log, set `syslog = 1` in the configuration file.
-But before you need to register pgbevent.dll:
+But before that you need to register `pgbevent.dll`:

 	$ regsvr32 pgbevent.dll